IndigoNakamoto/Litecoin-Knowledge-Hub/docs/deployment/GOOGLE_CLOUD_DEPLOYMENT_PLAYBOOK.md

 Create `scripts/deploy-gcp.sh`:

 **⚠️ Prerequisites**:
-- VPC Connector must be created first (see Step 9)
+- Redis Memorystore must be created and IP configured (see Step 9)
-- Redis Memorystore must be created and IP configured
+- Service accounts must be created (see Step 6)
-- Secrets must be stored in Secret Manager
+- Secrets must be stored in Secret Manager (see Step 6)

 ```bash
 #!/bin/bash